biomathcode/famcare/apps/client/README.md

 - [] https://github.com/vercel-labs/ai-sdk-persistence-db

+TODO: Add A Member selector ui basically add all members and select one in a form field
+TODO: Add Profile pic upload for member
+TODO: List Sleep, Exercise, Diet plans for the members
+TODO:

+### Onboarding Flow ->
+User -> Logs in -> Add Family Members -> Add Medical Records for the members -> Can generate chat, exercise, diet plan for the members -> Can create medical schedule for the members -> Can create google calendar event for the medical schedule for the members

 ### Flow b/w user and AI
 user -> uploaded image -> then we ask for member -> create a new member or update the existing member -> then we create a medical record for the member -> then we create medical schedule -> then we create a google ice calendar event for the medical schedule for the member/